-Celina is a queer Expressive Arts Therapist with a focus on somatic, narrative and relational modalities.
-My work is client centered and I specialize in trauma-informed approaches to healing as an artform.
+TLDR Celina is a neurodivergent queer Expressive Arts Therapist with a focus on somatic, narrative and relational modalities.
+Their work is client centred and grounded in trauma-informed approaches to healing as an artform.

 Trauma Informed | Anti-oppression | Queer | BIPOC | LGBTQIA2S+ | Nature Therapy | Narrative Therapy | Relational Therapy | Internal Family Systems | Music Therapy | Decolonization | Intersectional | Feminist | Genderqueer | Trans | Sex work | Kink | Consensual non-monogamy | Sexual Assault | Addictions | PTSD | C-PTSD | BPD | DID | Anxiety | Depression | Grief